<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Red River Colony and the Hudson’s Bay Company

 In January of 1814, the governor of Red River Colony (aka Assiniboia) issued the Pemmican Proclamation on behalf of Lord Selkirk and the HBC.
 For a year the fur traders in the area were prevented from exporting any provisions in order to leave supplies for the arrival of new settlers.
 The NWC and the Métis were not happy, and these proclamations only continued to intensify.
 The culmination of these disputes led to the Battle of Seven Oaks.
-Here you can read about the Battle of Seven Oaks from the Metis perspective.
+Here you can read about the Battle of Seven Oaks.

 Activity Idea: Canada’s History has a great lesson plan on the Last Battle of Seven Oaks.
 The lesson plan is available in both English and French; students will use the information they have learned to create a puppet show recreation of events.